mcinglis/libmacro/README.md

 $ puck execute build
 ```

-There's nothing magic to what Puck does, so if you would prefer, you can perform those steps manually.
+There's nothing magic to what Puck does, so if you would prefer, you can set up the dependencies manually.
 You just need to have the dependencies in the `deps` directory within the Libmacro directory, and have them built (if necessary) before building Libmacro.

 ## Collaboration